-If you are convicted of a Class B misdemeanor in Texas, the judge may sentence you to no more than 180 days in jail or a fine of up to $2,000.
+If you are convicted of a Class B misdemeanor in Allen, Texas, the judge may sentence you to no more than 180 days in jail or a fine of up to $2,000.
 Alternatively, you may be ordered to pay a fine and serve time behind bars.
 One example of a Class B misdemeanor is a first DWI offense.
 A defendant might also need a misdemeanor bail bond after being charged with criminal trespass, harassment, vandalism, or making a false report to a police officer.

 Class C Misdemeanors

 As the least severe category of misdemeanors under Texas criminal law, a conviction of a Class C misdemeanor is not punishable by jail time.
-Of course, defendants will still be arrested and may require misdemeanor bail bonds.
+Of course, defendants will still be arrested and may require misdemeanor bail bonds in Allen.
 Instead of jail time, individuals convicted of a Class C misdemeanor could be ordered to pay up to $500 in fines.
 It is at the discretion of the judge whether to order community service in addition to the fine or in lieu of it.

 If you are facing consequences for a misdemeanor in Allen, A-EZ Out Bail Bonds can help get you out of jail while you await trial.
 These consequences can be easier to manage when you can await your court dates outside of a jail cell.

 You could face varying levels of fines for misdemeanor charges in Allen.
 Misdemeanor convictions can result in fines ranging from a few hundred dollars up to several thousand dollars, depending on the severity of the offense.